-Notice also, that Social Security, not Medicare, makes the determination of whether you qualify for SSDI checks.
+Notice also, that Social Security, not Medicare, determines whether you qualify for SSDI checks.

-Getting Medicare Under Age 65 – Parts A and B
+Medicare Under 65 – Parts A and B

 If you have Medicare Part B, the premium will be automatically deducted from your Social Security check.
 Part B is optional, and you may turn it down.
-You may consider to refuse the Part B ONLY if you already have group coverage from your employer or your spouse’s employer.
-Otherwise, you’ll have a premium penalty when you’ll sign up for Part B later, and you may have a gap in your coverage.
+You may consider refusing Part B ONLY if you already have group coverage from your employer or your spouse’s employer.
+Otherwise, you’ll have a premium penalty when you sign up for Part B later, and you may have a gap in your coverage.

-Getting Medicare Under Age 65 – Medicare Supplement, Medicare Advantage and Part D
+Medicare Under 65 – Medicare Supplement, Medicare Advantage and Part D

-If you have made the decision to keep Medicare Part B, you now need to decide what Medicare plan type is the best for you.
+If you have decided to keep Medicare Part B, you now need to decide what Medicare plan type is the best for you.
 In other words, you need to compare Original Medicare with Medicare Advantage.
 Depending on where you live, you may choose one of the following types of Medicare plans:

 - Original Medicare and Part D